0xbharath/slurp-old/README.md

 ## Usage
 - `slurp domain --domain google.com` will enumerate the S3 domains for a specific target.
 - `slurp certstream` will follow certstream and enumerate S3 buckets from each domain.
+- `permutations.json` stores the permutations that are used by the program; they are in JSON format and loaded during execution **This is required**.

 ## Installation
 - Download from Releases section, or build yourself with `go build`.